InfuseAI/primehub-site/docs/getting_started/install_primehub.md

    helm upgrade \
      --install \
      --reset-values \
+     --create-namespace \
      --namespace hub  \
      --values primehub-values.yaml \
      primehub modules/charts/primehub
    ```

    > In the first time installation, it may take a longer time to pull images.
-You can add `--timeout 1800` to change the default timeout duration.
+You can add `--timeout 10m` to change the default timeout duration.

 2. Label the nodes which can be assigned for jupyterhub servers